Tengrism

-Tengrism (also known as Tengriism, Tengerism, or Tengrianism) is a belief system originating in the Eurasian steppes, based on shamanism and animism.
-It generally involves the titular sky god Tengri.
-According to some scholars, adherents of Tengrism view the purpose of life as to be in harmony with the universe.
+Tengrism (also known as Tengriism, Tengerism, or Tengrianism) is a belief system originating in the Eurasian steppes, based on shamanism and animism, and commonly centered on the titular sky god Tengri.
+According to some scholars, adherents of Tengrism view the purpose of life as living in harmony with the universe.

-It was the prevailing religion of the Göktürk, Hun, Xianbei, Bulgar, Xiongnu, Yeniseian and Mongolic peoples, as well as the state religion of several medieval states such as the First Turkic Khaganate, the Western Turkic Khaganate, the Eastern Turkic Khaganate, Old Great Bulgaria, the First Bulgarian Empire, Volga Bulgaria, Khazaria, and the Mongol Empire.
-In the Irk Bitig, a ninth century manuscript on divination, Tengri is mentioned as Türük Tängrisi (God of Turks).
-According to many academics, Tengrism was, and to some extent still is, a predominantly polytheistic religion based on the shamanistic concept of animism, and was first influenced by monotheism during the imperial period, especially by the 12th–13th centuries.
-Abdulkadir Inan argues that Yakut and Altai shamanism are not entirely equal to the ancient Turkic religion.
+It was the prevailing religion of the Göktürk, Hun, Xianbei, Bulgar, Xiongnu, Yeniseian, and Mongolic peoples, as well as the state religion of several medieval states such as the First Turkic Khaganate, the Western Turkic Khaganate, the Eastern Turkic Khaganate, Old Great Bulgaria, the First Bulgarian Empire, Volga Bulgaria, Khazaria, and the Mongol Empire.
+In the Irk Bitig, a ninth-century manuscript on divination, Tengri is mentioned as Türük Tängrisi (God of Turks).
+According to many academics, Tengrism was, and to some extent still is, a predominantly polytheistic religion based on the shamanistic concept of animism, and it was first influenced by monotheism during the imperial period, especially by the 12th–13th centuries.
+Abdulkadir Inan has argued that Yakut and Altai shamanism are not entirely identical to the ancient Turkic religion.

 According to Turkish historian Ahmet Taşağıl, Turkic Tengrism differed from classical shamanism, possessing a distinct theological structure.
-He argues that what is commonly termed "Shamanism" constitutes a "Buddhism-mixed steppe tradition" and "a system of magic" rather than a formal religion.
-Based on historical evidence, he proposes that the ancient Turks were not Shamanists and adhered to a unique Tengrist belief system centered around an abstract deity in heaven, distinguishing it from other forms.
+He argues that what is commonly termed "shamanism" constitutes a "Buddhism-mixed steppe tradition" and "a system of magic" rather than a formal religion.
+Based on historical evidence, he proposes that the ancient Turks were not shamanists, and they adhered to a unique Tengrist belief system centered around an abstract deity in heaven, distinguishing it from other forms.

 The term also describes several contemporary Turkic and Mongolic native religious movements and teachings.
 All modern adherents of "political" Tengrism are monotheists.
-Tengrism has been advocated for in intellectual circles of the Turkic nations of Central Asia (Kyrgyzstan, Kazakhstan) and Russia (Tatarstan, Bashkortostan) since the dissolution of the Soviet Union during the 1990s.
-Still practiced, it is undergoing an organized revival in Buryatia, Sakha, Khakassia, Tuva and other Turkic nations in Siberia.
+Tengrism has been advocated for in intellectual circles of the Turkic nations of Central Asia (Kyrgyzstan, Kazakhstan) and Russia (Tatarstan, Bashkortostan) since the dissolution of the Soviet Union, during the 1990s.
+Still practiced, it is undergoing an organized revival in Buryatia, Sakha, Khakassia, Tuva, and other Turkic nations in Siberia.
 Altaian Burkhanism and Chuvash Vattisen Yaly are contemporary movements similar to Tengrism.

-The term tengri can refer to the sky deity Tenger Etseg – also Gök Tengri; Sky Father, Blue Sky – or to other deities.
+The term tengri can refer to the sky deity Tenger Etseg—also Gök Tengri, Sky Father, Blue Sky—or to other deities.
 While Tengrism includes the worship of personified gods (tngri) such as Ülgen and Kayra, Tengri per se is considered an "abstract phenomenon".
 In Mongolian folk religion, Genghis Khan is considered one of the embodiments, if not the main embodiment, of Tengri's will.